 If you’ve found yourself with a fridge full of eggs, and a coop full of girls that just keep laying – it can be easy to feel like you’re swimming in eggs without knowing what to do with them all.
-Here are my 10 favorite ways to use extra eggs, when my girls are laying up a storm!
+Here are my 10 favorite ways to use extra eggs, plus some of the best recipes that use a lot of eggs!

 Freeze them for when the girls aren’t laying.